ghuh/safealarm/README.md

 Note that `sudo` is not required currently, but it would be in order for edge detection to work.
 If omitted it will freeze the whole pi on first edge detected and require a hard restart of the raspberry pi.

+##Hardware

+This code was originally written for the Raspberry Pi Model A and [Gikfun MC-38 Wired Door Sensor Magnetic Switch](https://www.amazon.com/gp/product/B0154PTDFI)